Seteeri/Particle/snippets/notes/PARTICLE.md

      * Implement operators

    * Refactor
+     * Move xkb to ctrl and pass events to worker
+     * Implement proper exit
+     * Rename to ctl-epfd -> ctl
+     * Have input send modified KEYCODE (+8)
+     * Respond to window resizing
+     * Use let for deconstructing-bind and let/when

    * Implement event dispatching/event handling in ctrl [Tues/Wed/Later?]
      * Store in Ctrl or Worker?
        * Or store in model and worker pulls from model